PageRank Centrality in Directed Graphs with Bounded In-Degree: Our Upper Bounds

 Throughout the analysis below, we consider the following parameter settings:

 Of course, we cannot directly set $\rmax$ as described above since $\vpi(t)$ is unknown.
 However, for the time being we will assume that $\rmax$ is set to this ideal value.
 Later at the end of this section, we will demonstrate how an adaptive approach to setting $\rmax$ achieves the same computational complexity as this ideal setting.
+Additionally, if we keep track of the summation $\sum_{i=0}^{L-1}\sum_{v\in V}\big(\ep_i(v)/n+\tpi(v)\er_i(v)\big)$ throughout the execution of \roundingpush, we can readily simplify the algorithm by only maintaining two levels of residues.
+However, for ease of description and analysis, we present and analyze the current version of \roundingpush.

 Based on the settings of $\iast$, $\iprime$, and $\eps$, the following lemma gives some extra properties provided that event $\event$ happens.

 \begin{lemma} If event $\event$ holds, then $\vpi(v)-\vpilarge(v) \le \frac{1}{20} \vpilarge(v)$ for all $v \in \seteps$ and $\vpi(v) \le 3\eps$ for all $v \in \setepsminus$. \end{lemma}